Financial Management 101 for Indiana NFP Leaders Who Do It All

 Is there a way to display the dollar value of volunteer participation somewhere on the 990 so donors can see how well an organization is stewarding this resource?
 For example, if we paid our volunteers, it would cost over $100,000 each year.
 Also, how/where can you display the amount of the salaries that go towards programs, fundraising, and general admin expenses on the 990?

 Unfortunately, the IRS does not allow you to quantify a general volunteer value.
 If it’s specific to perhaps an accounting person, a professional, or legal, you can value those and put those on your financial statements, but the IRS would still say on the 990 you cannot quantify those hours as revenue and/or expense.
-As a free form spot, you could under a program perhaps describe “there were 100 volunteers that performed this program and we quantify it as that,” but it would not go in an expense or a revenue side at all on the 990.
+As a free-form spot, you could under a program perhaps describe “there were 100 volunteers that performed this program and we quantify it as that,” but it would not go in an expense or a revenue side at all on the 990.
 And as for the allocation of salaries, there is a statement of functional expense on the 990, it’s page 10 of the full 990 that you allocate based on a reasonable factor of whether those salaries are for program, admin, or for fundraising as well.

 Regarding functional expenses, traditionally, non-profits have been encouraged to keep admin and non-program expenses to the absolute minimum.
 Of late, my sense is that there’s been some rethinking about this – that is, non-profits were not always well-served by this approach.
 Could you share your perspective?

-There has always been a tough thing with non-profits in terms of making sure that those expenses stay within the historical percentages that watchdogs might have provided.
+There has always been a tough thing with non-profits in terms of ensuring those expenses stay within the historical percentages that watchdogs might have provided.
 So, some funding sources still will put a stipulation on how much expense can go to management in general and fundraising, but I will say a lot of that will depend on the organization, the type of non-profit industry you’re in, and perhaps where the organization is going in terms of some strategic growth or other changes that might be impacting or moving around where those expense percentages typically have fallen.
-So, I think the Better Business Bureau likes to see program percentage at least 65%, some funding sources like to see that at closer to 75%.
+So, I think the Better Business Bureau likes to see a program percentage at least 65%, and some funding sources like to see that closer to 75%.

 Depending on the type of organization, we’ll often see that program percentage falling somewhere in the 80 to 85% range, but I think it’s really important for the organization and the community to understand that to continue to grow the organization, and provide those services, that those supporting costs and fundraising costs are important.
 This is something that is continually thought about and talked about, and hopefully, there’ll be a little bit of change in terms of what people are considering when they’re looking at those percentages from a watchdog standpoint.